Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 for larger volumes of data in memory-constrained environments.

 Rust strings are modifiable, like in C++ and unlike their Java counterparts.
-However, as C++ has departed from the copy-on-write (frequently abbreviated as CoW) approach for strings due to the change in how processors are architected, similarly in Rust strings are not CoW by default.
+Furthermore, as C++ has departed from the copy-on-write (frequently abbreviated as CoW) approach for strings due to the change in how processors are architected, similarly in Rust strings are not CoW by default.
 That results in large memory usage occurring whenever we `.clone()` a string in Rust, because the contents of the string get duplicated.
 However, as `.clone()` in Rust is about ownership semantics